 Everyone starts brewing coffee by pouring hot water over coffee beans.
-Soon enough, though, you'll be grinding your beans in a certain way, weighing out your grinds on scales, and debating the benefits of a French press over a pour-over kettle.
+Soon enough, though, you'll be grinding your beans in a certain way, weighing out your grinds on scales, and debating the benefits of a French press over a gooseneck kettle.

 That's why we love brewing coffee; there's always more you can learn, and the perfect cup of coffee is always tantalizingly close, yet so far away.
 While we all understand the importance of selecting the right beans for your brew, one factor that can seriously affect the taste (but that's criminally overlooked), is the coffee brewing temperature - and yes, there is a perfect water temperature for coffee!

 Grind your coffee beans, start heating your water, and get ready to find the perfect coffee temp.
 Here's our guide to perfecting the all-important coffee brewing temperature!

 Yes, as with many of the factors that go into perfecting the perfect cup of coffee, there's even an ideal coffee brewing temperature!

 Coffee brewing is as much a science, as it is an art, and while there are many variables that you can change and tweak to suit your own tastes and likes, the temperature is one variable that most definitely has an optimal point.